 - I have sent out "sponsor me" emails and/or letters to my family, friends, co-workers and contacts, asking for their support of my team.
 I've encouraged my team to do the same, using their online Personal DonorPage on the website.
 See sample letter below.

 - I have made a list of possible team fundraisers, and picked a date for one of these events to take place.

 - I have checked to see if my company has a matching gift program.

 - I have tracked my donations, and have thanked my sponsors.
 Click on the Thank Donors button in your Personal DonorPage on the website.

 - I have sent out the reminder email/letter to those who have not sponsored me yet, updating them on my fundraiseing progress and reminding them of how much more I need to raise to reach my goal.

 Here's a sample letter you can edit to suit your needs & use for a blast email or hard copy letter to your own friends & family members.

 I find it hard asking someone to make a donation.
 I guess we all do.
 But, today I am writing to you about a cause that is important to me.
-This spring, I will join hundreds of people who are participating in the 15th Annual Walk for Thought to raise funds for the Brain Injury Association of Vermont.
+This spring, I will join hundreds of people who are participating in the annual Walk & Roll for Brain Injury to raise funds for the Brain Injury Association of Vermont.
 By making a donation on my behalf, you can support local programs and services for survivors and their families affected by brain injury.

 If hope you will join me in this important challenge by sponsoring me.
 Your support will mean so much to me and the thousands of people in Vermont living with the effects of brain injury.